 However, the easiest way to change your ratio might be to reduce the cost of your monthly loan payments — something you could do by refinancing your student loan debt or refinancing other debt at a lower interest rate or over a longer term, says Haverty.
 If you extend the length of your loan term, however, you could pay more in interest over the life of the loan.

 Finally, you'll want to improve your credit score.
 The good news is that just having student loans might have already helped you do this.
 If you've paid your loans on time, you'll likely have increased your credit score.
+The following actions may help you improve your credit score:

 - Paying your debts on time